Key Takeaways

 Are There Limitations on the Amount or Timing of Clawed Back Commissions?

-Alongside notification requirements, Minnesota imposes certain constraints on the amount and timing of commissions that employers may reclaim.
+Beyond good-practice notice, Minnesota imposes certain constraints on the amount and timing of commissions that employers may reclaim through wage deductions.
 These limitations aim to balance employer interests with employee protections in commission disputes.

 Key factors include: